YV3399/E-jet-family-YV/Documentation/guide.markdown

 ## CPDLC / ACARS

-The E-Jet Family supports in-sim [CPDLC (Controller-Pilot Data Link Communications)](https://en.wikipedia.org/wiki/Controller%E2%80%93pilot_data_link_communications), controlled via the MCDU.
+The E-Jet Family supports in-sim [ACARS](https://en.wikipedia.org/wiki/ACARS) and [CPDLC (Controller-Pilot Data Link Communications)](https://en.wikipedia.org/wiki/Controller%E2%80%93pilot_data_link_communications), controlled via the MCDU.

+ACARS uses [Hoppie's ACARS](http://www.hoppie.nl/acars/), an HTTP-based ACARS/CPDLC environment used for VATSIM and other networks.
+To use the Hoppie backend, you will need to install and configure the [Hoppie ACARS addon](https://github.com/tdammers/fg-hoppie-acars).
+The addon is automatically detected and used if it is loaded properly.

-Three transport backends are provided:
+For CPDLC, three transport backends are supported:

 - **"NONE"**, a dummy backend that never becomes available.
 This backend can be used to effectively disable the entire CPDLC system.